Hughie Campbell: Seven on 7 (2022)

-Diabolical (2022)
+The Boys Presents: Diabolical (2022)

-In The Boys Presents: Diabolical episode "I'm Your Pusher", set in the same continuity as the Boys comic book series, Wee Hughie (voiced by Simon Pegg) and Butcher confront OD, a drug dealer who deals directly to Vought Supes, and blackmails him into tainting the Great Wide Wounder's drugs, causing him to crash into Ironcast during a promotional campaign, killing them both.
-After Butcher tells OD about the pair's crimes, Wee Hughie walks away with him, uneasy.
+In The Boys Presents: Diabolical episode "I'm Your Pusher", set in the same continuity as the The Boys comic book series, Wee Hughie (voiced by Simon Pegg) and Butcher confront OD, a drug dealer who deals directly to Vought Supes, and blackmails him into tainting the Great Wide Wonder's drugs, causing him to crash into Ironcast during Great Wide Wonder's induction into the Vought Hall of Fame, killing them both.
+After Butcher tells OD about the pair's crimes, Wee Hughie walks away with him uneasy as Butcher plans to make him OD's handler.
+When asked by Butcher if he enjoyed what happened to Great Wide Wonder and Ironcast, Hughie quotes "define enjoy".

 Powers and abilities

-Hughie Campbell was a typical, average and regular male, possessing no superpowers or extraordinary abilities, until he was injected with a shot of the enhancement drug Compound V. The dosage applied to Wee Hughie was worth 19 billion dollars.
-This gives Hughie superhuman levels of strength and durability, the likes of which means he can casually injure and kill regular humans as well as some superhumans.
-In the show, Hughie gains the power of teleportation, accelerated healing, and superhuman strength after taking a temporary variant of Compound V, however he is only able to teleport himself and not his clothes, leaving him naked when he rematerialises.
+Hughie in the comics is a typical, average and regular male, possessing no superpowers or extraordinary abilities, until he is injected with a shot of Compound V. The dosage applied to Wee Hughie is worth $19 billion, and gives him superhuman levels of strength and durability, the likes of which means he can casually injure and kill regular humans as well as some superhumans.

+In the show, Hughie gains the power of teleportation, accelerated healing, and superhuman strength after taking a temporary variant of Compound V; however, he is only able to teleport himself and not his clothes, leaving him (and anyone he teleports with him) naked when he re-materializes.